 In February, Attorney General Avichai Mandelblit announced that Benjamin Netanyahu will be indicted on accounts of fraud and breach of trust, casting a new light on the election coming up on April 9th in Israel.
 Despite the news, it is hard to believe that such an event might make a drastic difference in future Israeli policy, particularly for what concerns the geopolitical arrangements so far defended by Bibi.
-If on one hand the judiciary threat provides ground for further gains to the opposition forces, on the other hand Likud’s Chairman has strengthened his influence in the region to the point of no-return.
-No future candidate can truly propose a new approach without dealing with Netanyahu’s 10-year legacy, de facto leaving any newcomer to the – involuntary – role of Bibi’s heir.
+If on one hand the judiciary’s threat provides grounds for further gains among the opposition forces, on the other hand Likud’s Chairman has strengthened his influence in the region to the point of no-return.
+No future candidate can truly propose a new approach without dealing with Netanyahu’s 10-year legacy, de facto focing any newcomer to play the – involuntary – role of Bibi’s heir.

 But this principle is not limited to the domestic question only: it is instead a key concept linking the PM and his potential successor in many ways, especially in regards to the multi-sided relationship with Teheran.
 Netanyahu has been vocal about his disrespect of the Joint Comprehensive Plan of Action, throwing accusations in 2018 of a nuclear enrichment plan being underway in Iran for the purpose of future regional conflict.
 Gantz has not at all changed the tone, defining Iran as “maleficent” in an intervention at the Munich Security Conference earlier this year.
 It is nothing too distant from the relentless support for the Begin Doctrine, of which Netanyahu has been a defender, which sees Israel taking a harsh approach to WMD by using preventive strikes as a routine measure.

-Potentially speaking, the outrage confirms Israel’s idea that a buffer zone in an Iran-friendly state is only be a blessing, to follow in line with Israeli bombings on key sectors of Syrian cities relying on Iranian supplies.
-Not too long ago, Gantz accused Hezbollah of possessing facilities for missile production in the suburbs of Beirut: if he were to become the prime minister his rhetoric would provide a continuity in Israeli targets, further supporting the round of attacks against a group of enemies scattered across a moon-shaped ‘wall’ on all borders.
-In this context, Gantz’s innovation might consist of updating the means through which to pursue this regional strategy rather than any significant change of direction.
-Whether this will happen through a more intense series of military operations in the Syrian scenario, or through extensive diplomatic cooperation with President Trump, Netanyahu’s past efforts will provide the footprint for it.
+Potentially speaking, the outrage confirms Israel’s idea that a buffer zone in an Iran-friendly state is only a blessing, in line with Israeli bombings on key sectors of Syrian cities relying on Iranian supplies.
+Not too long ago, Gantz accused Hezbollah of possessing facilities for missile production in the suburbs of Beirut: if he were to become the prime minister his rhetoric would provide continuity in Israeli targets.
+It would further support the round of attacks against a group of enemies scattered across a moon-shaped ‘wall’ on all borders.
+In this context, Gantz’s innovation might consist in updating the means through which to pursue this regional strategy rather than any significant change of direction.
+No matter whether this will happen through a more intense series of military operations in the Syrian scenario, or through extensive diplomatic cooperation with President Trump, Netanyahu’s past efforts will provide the footprint for it.

-If Gantz wants to, Israeli security can pass by a new partnership based on shared interests, in a grand realpolitik scheme that could seal a reputation against Shiite adversaries.
-It is a challenge that could revolutionise the country’s approach to its own survival as much as the one of its neighbours.
-In any case, the threat of a Saudi move towards civil nuclear power might get into the way of such a project, since the Israeli primacy in that sector and regional design would be challenged.
+If Gantz wants to, Israeli security can go through a new partnership based on shared interests, in a grand realpolitik scheme that could seal a deal against Shiite adversaries.
+It is a challenge that could revolutionise the country’s approach to its own survival as much as the survival of its neighbours.
+In any case, the threat of a Saudi move towards civil nuclear power might get into the way of such a project, since the Israeli primacy in that sector and the broader regional design would be challenged.